ShiyanZh/Spatial-code-dam-failure/README.md

 # Spatial-code-dam-failure
 The scripts I created for a study of dam failure in Haiti.
 My scripts including mergeing DEM of Artibonite river area and estimate life loss based on inundation simulation results.
+There is also a statistic of raster image value by R.